Gladstone State High School

 Gladstone State High School is a coeducational public secondary school based in West Gladstone, a suburb of Gladstone in the Gladstone Region in Queensland, Australia.
 The school has a total enrolment of more than 1500 students per year, with an official count of 1552 students in August 2020.

 Gladstone State High School consists of over 125 staff members, including the School Principal, Garry Goltz, as well as five Deputy Principals, two Heads of School, thirteen Heads of Department, six Year Level Coordinators and three Guidance Officers.

 Sporting houses

 Gladstone State High School includes the following four sporting houses with their respective colours:

-Curriculum

-Junior Secondary

-Years 7 and 8 students at Gladstone State High School undertake the compulsory core subjects of English, Mathematics, Science, Japanese, Health & Physical Education and Humanities & Social Sciences (History and Geography).
-Each student also undertakes the elective subjects of: